wagtail/wagtail/docs/topics/images.md

 ### `full_url`

 Same as `url`, but always returns a full absolute URL.
-This requires `BASE_URL` to be set in the project settings.
+This requires `WAGTAILADMIN_BASE_URL` to be set in the project settings.

 This is useful for images that will be re-used outside of the current site, such as social share images: